 West Bank - Valley of the Kings

 After breakfast, and check out, we will embark on our exploration of the sites on the West Bank including The Valley of the Kings, Hatshepsut’s Temple, the Colossi of Memnon and the Ramesseum.
-Then we’ll drive to our floating palace on the Nile where we will be assigned our berths, have lunch and relax.
+Then we’ll drive to the cruise ship, The Esmerelda, our floating palace on the Nile where we will be assigned our berths, have lunch and relax.

 Later, if so inclined and with time available, guests may do some shopping before our evening visit to the famous Luxor Temple.
 This temple houses some of the most magnificent artifacts in Egypt.
 The many Statues of Ramses II display an incredibly precise geometry and symmetry that can be considered the hallmark of advanced manufacturing techniques.

 Today we will get an early start after breakfast and spend the entire morning at the Karnak Temple and see numerous Ramses II statues, as well as the “trunkless legs of stone”, referred to by Greek historian Diodorus Siculus who quoted in his writings: ....
 “King of Kings Ozymandias am I. If any want to know how great I am and where I lie, let him outdo me in my work".
 There are many examples of ancient technology to be seen here as well as places that are rarely being visited by tourists, like The Open Air Museum.
 We will visit the unique Sekhmet Chapel that has been hailed by many who have visited as profoundly influencing and powerful.
 A usual highlight when visiting the Karnak Temple, is to experience the Musical Obelisk!
 Hear its ring for yourself and discuss the resident frequencies with Robert Vawter.

 As a special treat, we will be joined by the Director of the Karnak Temple, Al Tayieb Ghareeb who will provide us with up to date information on the excavations and exciting discoveries being made around Luxor,